vyastreb/SelfAffineSurfaceGenerator/README.md

-# Generator of self-affine roughness
+# Generator of a random self-affine field

+## Information

-## Vladislav A. Yastrebov
++ Author: Vladislav A. Yastrebov
-## MINES Paris, Centre des Materiaux, CNRS
++ Affiliation: MINES Paris, Centre des Materiaux, CNRS
-## 2015-2023
++ Date: 2015-2023
-## Licence: BSD 3-Clause
++ Licence: BSD 3-Clause

 ## Description

 It is a C++ implementation of the method proposed in Y.Z.
 Hu and K. Tonder, "Simulation of 3-D random rough surface by 2-D digital filter in fourier space", Int.
 J. Mach.
 Tools Manufact.
-32:83-90 (1992) DOI: https://doi.org/10.1016/0890-6955(92)90064-N
+32:83-90 (1992): [DOI](https://doi.org/10.1016/0890-6955%2892%2990064-N)
-(see doc/*, I also put our papers where this method was used to generate rough surfaces for contact analysis between rough surfaces)
+One could also check our paper where this method was used to generate rough surfaces for contact analysis between rough surfaces: V.A.
+Yastrebov, G. Anciaux, J.F.
+Molinari.
+"The role of the roughness spectral breadth in elastic contact of rough surfaces", Journal of the Mechanics and Physics of Solids, 107:469-493 (2017): [DOI](https://doi.org/10.1016/j.jmps.2017.07.016), [arXiv](https://arxiv.org/abs/1704.05650)

 ## Input: it requires 8 arguments: